 One of the main problems that environmentally friendly people are trying to fix is soil erosion.
 Soil erosion is defined as the “wear away” of topsoil by water or wind.
 The process usually happens after a heavy rainstorm, when there is flooding.
 The water washes away the top layer of soil, which contains all the nutrients that plants need to grow.

 This can have a devastating effect on the environment, as it can lead to desertification – when an area of land becomes too dry to support plant life.
-There are many ways to prevent soil erosion, such as planting trees and other plants that help hold the soil in place, building walls or terraces to slow the flow of water, and using mulch to cover the ground.
+There are many ways to prevent soil erosion, such as planting trees and other plants that help hold the soil in place, building walls or terraces to slow the flow of water, investing in things like protection for railway cutting, and using mulch to cover the ground.

 7) Air Pollution Reduction